PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 Also position the player so that they are outside of the planet radius.
 You can use the `radius` variable on the planet script to determine how far away to place the player.
 For example, if the radius of the planet is 100, then set the y position to be 105.

-Now how about orienting the player ith the planet upDirection, so that they rotate correctly?
+Now how about orienting the player in the the planet upDirection, so that they rotate correctly?

-We can set the players `transform.up` to the upDIrection and then the player will always stand straight up on the planet surface!
+We can set the players `transform.up` to the  same as the `upDirection` vector and then the player will always stand straight up on the planet surface!

 ```cs
     private void FixedUpdate()